-2018 workshops, saunters, and surveys in Harrison, Woodbury, and Fremont Counties, Iowa.
+2018 Winter/Spring workshops, saunters, and surveys in Harrison, Woodbury, and Fremont Counties, Iowa.

 The Naturalist School gathers naturalists in wild places throughout the continent, but our beloved Loess Hills speaks deeply to our wild hearts.
 Always rugged and beautiful, they inspire and challenge even the most ardent hikers, poets, and ecologists.
 Our TNS workshops, Saunters, and surveys are open to physically-fit and curious adults and young people, but may not be suitable for small children.
 (Please leave dogs at home.)
-Tuition is free to TNS members unless noted, and nonmembers and newcomers are always welcome!
+Tuition is free to TNS members unless noted, and nonmembers and newcomers are always welcome, and we ask for a $20 donation for each event.
 Donations help us to continue our good work together.
 To become a member, visit the Support and Join Us page above.

 Pre-registration for each event is required.
 Contact Jack Phillips for more details. firstname.lastname@example.org

 TNS in the Loess Hills is made possible with support from Harrison County Conservation, Loess Hills Alliance, Gilchrist Foundation, Iowa DNR, and Iowa Native Plant Society.

 Harrison County Biotic Survey: Tuesday mornings, Harrison County, Iowa.
 In partnership with Harrison County Conservation, TNS works seasonal surveys of plants, animals, fungi, and other taxa.
 Contact Jack to sign up and for more details: email@example.com